khamin/redisca/README.md

 FlaskRedisca(app)
 ```

-This extension will save all known models at the end of request and completely cleanup registry.
-Unchanged and deleted instances are untachable.
+Pass optional *autosave=True* parameter to FlaskRedisca constructor and *redisca* will save all known models at the end of request.
+Unchanged and deleted models instances are ignored.
 If you want to skip locally changed instances use free() method during request life.

 # Python 3.x support